munchtoast/elichika/README.md

 ## Disclaimer
 This repository is designed for official contents of SIFAS only.

-The authors do not endorse any modification, except for the modifications included in this repoistory.
+The authors do not endorse any modification, except for the modifications already included in this repository.

 ALL other modifications to the assets, servers, or clients are outside of the authors' control.
 If such modifications cause issues, this repository is not the root cause.